 - Awarding Organisation fees and charges

 - Hiring of facilities/equipment within/from the College

 - Internal Verification

 - Audit

-- DBS Checks on staff
+- DBS checks on staff

 - Other charges as may be agreed

-8. Policy review
+10. Policy review

-The fees and charges policy will be reviewed annually, however may be reviewed more frequently in response to changes in government policy or funding rules.
+The fees and charges policy will be reviewed annually.
+However, this may be reviewed more frequently in response to changes in government policy or funding rules.

-Prepared by: Authorised by: Date: Review Date: Committee

-Deputy CEO and Deputy Governing Body July 2022 July 2023 Governing Body
+Prepared by: Authorised by: Date: Review Date: Committee Deputy CEO and Deputy Principal Curriculum and Quality Governing Body July 2022 July 2023 Governing Body Vice Principal Information Services Governing Body July 2023 July 2024 Governing Body

-Principal

-Curriculum

-and Quality